FAIRiCUBE/data-requests/README.md

 # data-requests
-Request data to be made available within FAIRiCUBE HUB
+Requests for data to be made available within FAIRiCUBE HUB should be requested via the FairiCube_DataIngestionRequest form is available on TEAMs under the WP5 folder.

 ## Existing Data Catalogs